CreditDecoding: Accelerating Parallel Decoding in Diffusion Large Language Models with Trace Credit: Statements

-\section{Reproducibility}
+In this section, we provide clarifications on issues that require explicit statements.
+The Ethics Statement is omitted, as this work does not raise any ethical concerns.

+\subsection{Reproducibility.}

-We employed two widely adopted and advanced dLLM models, LLaDA-8B-Instruct and LLaDA-MoE-Instruct, along with their publicly available weights.
-Detailed experimental configurations for each setup are provided, and the specific metric configurations for score evaluation are included in Appendix \ref{Appendix: Eval Cfg}.
-We utilized TPF, a metric that is relatively robust to confounding factors, as it is not influenced by the number of GPUs, hardware model, or inference framework.
+We employ four widely adopted and advanced dLLM models, LLaDA-8B-Instruct, LLaDA-MoE-Instruct, LLaDA2-Mini and LLaDA2-Flash, along with their publicly available weights.
+Detailed experimental configurations for each setup are provided, and the specific metric configurations for score evaluation are included in Appendix \ref{AppendixB:Eval Cfg}.
+We utilize TPF, a metric that is relatively robust to confounding factors, as it is not influenced by the number of GPUs, hardware model, or inference framework.
 Therefore, we argue that the results reported in this paper are highly reproducible.